danielepanozzo/ucg/Assignment_6/README.md

 Note that you can have multiple copies of the same object in the scene, and each copy can have its own position, scale, and rotation.

-For this exercise and the next, all transformations **must** be done in the shader.
-The VBO containing the vertex positions of each object should be uploaded only once to the GPU.
-Remember to pass `GL_FALSE` as the 3rd argument to [`glUniformMatrix4fv`](http://docs.gl/gl3/glUniform), as matrices in Eigen are stored column-major by default.

 Ex.2: Shading
 -------------